Helloisa22/Helloisa22/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
+🚀 Graduated in systems development analysis at FIAP
-🚀 I'm Studying Analysis in Systems Development at FIAP 🚀 Java developer at Magna Sistemas
+🚀 postgraduate in software engineering and project management 🚀 Developer Full Stack / Java developer
 🚀 web development teacher
 🚀 Seeking new knowledge and skills
 -->